 The angels said that if I agreed to return, I’d be healed of the grief and the emotional pain and the grisly nightmares.
 It was made clear to me that I had been taken to heaven for healing, but for now, returning to earth might be the better choice.

-During my subsequent hospitalization, it was affirmed that I had bled to death, and subsequent tests showed that every vestige of the cancer was gone.
+During my subsequent hospitalization, it was affirmed that I had bled to death, and medical tests showed that every vestige of the cancer was gone.
 But the real healing was the restoration of my soul.

 I have experienced hell on earth and I have experienced God in heaven.
-With the blessing of retrospect, I can truthfully state that even though “it was a cross that raised me,” I am sincerely grateful for these experiences.
+With the blessing of retrospect, I can truthfully state that even though “it was a cross that raised me,” I am grateful for these experiences.
 Dying was the best thing that ever happened to me, and it literally saved my life.